d33dler/FLAPS-WW/flaps_assignment/README.md

 range = (total fuel / fuel consumption) * cruise speed
 ```

-> In the real world this calculation is much more complex, but this is not the real world :)
+> In the real world this calculation is much more complex, but this is not the real world.

 **Requirements**